 With climate change impacts intensifying in the coming years, governmental action is now needed more than ever.
 The latest V-LED series of publications and audio segments analyses the practice of concrete cases in Colombia, Kenya, the Philippines and South Africa.

 After the COVID-19 pandemic, governments and society will face the compounded challenges of building back economies and tackling the climate crisis.
 Collaborative governance at different levels is necessary to garner meaningful input from across sectors of society and government.
-To improve collaboration between administration levels, for the past six years the adelphi-led Vertical Integration and Learning for Low-Emission Development project has been working closely on governance strategies with national, municipal and regional administrations in Africa, South America, and Southeast Asia.
+To improve collaboration between administration levels, for the past six years the adelphi research-led Vertical Integration and Learning for Low-Emission Development project has been working closely on governance strategies with national, municipal and regional administrations in Africa, South America, and Southeast Asia.

 Shedding light on real practices on the ground

-As part of the research and analysis conducted by adelphi with its partners Sustainable Energy Africa and other organisations and experts, the project found that the practices for coordination and alignment of climate strategies and plans varies widely around the world.
+As part of the research and analysis conducted by adelphi research with its partners Sustainable Energy Africa and other organisations and experts, the project found that the practices for coordination and alignment of climate strategies and plans varies widely around the world.
 By shedding light on selected practical cases in Colombia, Kenya, the Philippines and South Africa, the project aims to draw attention to the emerging success factors.

 The real practices in focus